felias-fogg/dw-link/docs/manual.md

 ### 8.2 Slow responses when loading or single-stepping

-Sometimes, in particular when using a clock speed below 1 MHz, responses from the MCU can be quite sluggish.
+Sometimes, in particular, when using a clock speed below 1 MHz, responses from the MCU can be quite sluggish.
 This shows, e.g., when loading code or single-stepping.
 The reason is that a lot of communication over the RESET line is going on in these cases and the communication speed is set to the MCU clock frequency divided by 8, which is roughly 16000 bps in case of a 128 kHz MCU clock.
 If the CKDIV8 fuse is programmed, i.e., the MCU clock uses a prescaler of 8, then we are down to 16 kHz MCU clock and 2000 bps.
 The [Atmel AVR JTAGICE mkII manual ](https://onlinedocs.microchip.com/pr/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-1/index.html) states under [known issues](https://onlinedocs.microchip.com/pr/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-1/index.html?GUID-A686427B-0B7C-465A-BCFF-F093FD6B7A8F):

 >Setting the CLKDIV8 fuse can cause connection problems when using debugWIRE.
 For best results, leave this fuse un-programmed during debugging.